What should I do if I think I may be pregnant?

 What is the law around abortion?

 Abortion in the UK is available up to 24 weeks of pregnancy, provided certain criteria are met.
-Abortion is available in Greater Glasgow and Clyde up to 18 weeks of pregnancy.
-At 18 weeks and above, we will need to refer you to the British Pregnancy Advisory Service (BPAS) (see page 19 for details).
+Abortion is available in Greater Glasgow and Clyde up to 20 weeks of pregnancy.
+If you are 20 weeks pregnant or above, we will need to refer you to the British Pregnancy Advisory Service (BPAS).

-In the UK all abortions are carried out under The Abortion Act.
-Two doctors must agree in writing that going ahead with abortion would cause less harm to a woman’s (or her existing children’s) physical or mental health than continuing with the pregnancy.
-Most 4doctors will view the distress of continuing with an unwanted pregnancy as likely to be harmful.
+Abortions are carried out under The Abortion Act (Scotland).
+Two doctors must agree in writing that going ahead with abortion would cause less harm to a person’s (or their existing children’s) physical or mental health than continuing with the pregnancy.
+Most doctors will view the distress of continuing with an unwanted pregnancy as likely to be harmful.
 However, some doctors may choose not to be involved in abortion services and referrals, in which case they must refer you to another doctor or service, who will be able to help you.

 How do I go about getting an abortion?

-If you wish to have an abortion, or to talk about your options for the pregnancy in more detail, you will need to go to an abortion assessment clinic.
-Your own doctor or nurse, or any member of Sandyford staff is able to refer you to these clinics and will tell you of the appointment date and time.
+If you wish to have an abortion, or to talk about your options for the pregnancy in more detail, you will need an appointment with the abortion assessment clinic.

-You can also make your own appointment for the abortion assessment clinic.
-You can do this by telephoning the Termination of Pregnancy Assessment and Referral Service (TOPAR) appointments telephone number 0141 211 8620.
+You can make your own appointment for the abortion assessment clinic.
+You do this by calling the Termination of Pregnancy Assessment and Referral Service (TOPAR) on 0141 211 8620.
+You can leave a voicemail and we will call you back.
+Your own doctor, nurse or support worker can also refer you to TOPAR.

 Will I have to pay for the abortion?

-No, you will not have to pay for either the abortion assessment clinic or the abortion procedure, provided you are entitled to receive NHS care in the UK.
+No, you will not have to pay for either the abortion assessment clinic or the abortion procedure, provided you are entitled to receive NHS care in Scotland.

-We will explain the pregnancy choices and give you detailed information about abortion.
-If you decide to proceed to an abortion, we will arrange the date of the abortion for you.
-If you feel uncertain how to proceed, you will be able to take time to consider your decision, and we will offer you a return appointment.
-You can also have an appointment to speak with a specialised counsellor if you wish.
+abortion for you.
+If you feel uncertain how to proceed, you will be able to take time to consider your decision, and we will offer you a follow-up appointment.
+You can also have an appointment to speak with a specialist counsellor if you wish.

 What will happen at the clinic?

-Everyone attending the abortion assessment clinic will have an ultrasound scan.
+An assessment will be made and if appropriate, you will have an ultrasound scan.
 This will confirm how many weeks pregnant you are, and will check that the pregnancy is not going to be a miscarriage (pregnancy failure) or a tubal (ectopic) pregnancy.
+Not everyone will need an ultrasound scan.

 We will ask you to attend with a comfortably full bladder to help with the scan.
 Most scans are abdominal (tummy) scans, but if you are very early in the pregnancy you will require a transvaginal (internal) scan.
 The person carrying out the scan will not routinely show you the scan image.
 If you wish to see the scan, please tell the staff member.